100mslive/web-sdks/packages/hls-player/README.md

-`@100mslive/hls-player` is a wrapper on hls.js with easy to use interfaces and also includes 100ms implementations on top of hls.js out of the box.
+`@100mslive/hls-player` is a currently a wrapper on hls.js with easy to use interface and few add-ons for [100ms's interactive live streaming feature](https://www.100ms.live/docs/javascript/v2/how--to-guides/record-and-live-stream/hls/hls). on top of hls.js out of the box.

 Sample usage: